Associate Director of Research

 Professor Jane Ginsborg has held the position of Associate Director of Research since 2009 and fulfils the roles of Programme Leader for Research Degrees and Director of the Centre for Music Performance Research (formerly the Research Centre for the Vocational Training of Musicians) where she was appointed Research Fellow in 2005.
 Between 2012 and 2015 she served as President of the European Society for the Cognitive Sciences of Music (ESCOM).

 One of those rare music psychologists who is a musician as well as a psychologist, Jane read music at the University of York and studied singing at the Guildhall School of Music and Drama.
 Following a successful career as a singer, she graduated in psychology from the Open University, and undertook her doctoral research at Keele University.
-Winner of the British Voice Association’s Van Lawrence Award in 2002 for her research on singers’ memorizing strategies, she is Managing Editor of Music Performance Research, Associate Editor of the Journal of Interdisciplinary Music Studies and Musicae Scientiae and a member of the editorial boards of Psychology of Music and Performance Science (specialty section of Frontiers in Psychology).
-Her AHRC-funded project “Interactive performance for musicians with a hearing impairment”(in collaboration with the University of Liverpool) was shortlisted for the Times Higher Education Best Research Project of 2013; she is currently Principal Investigator for the “Better Practice” strand of the Musical Impact research project (also AHRC-funded).
-This strand seeks to promote healthy lifestyles and practice for musicians from the earliest years throughout their education and training and into the profession.
-Jane’s other interests include the development of musical expertise, music in the ‘third age’, and musicians’ strategies for practising, learning, memorizing and performing both individually and in groups.
+Winner of the British Voice Association’s Van Lawrence Award in 2002 for her research on singers’ memorizing strategies, she is Managing Editor of Music Performance Research, Associate Editor of the Journal of Interdisciplinary Music Studies and Musicae Scientiae and a member of the editorial boards of Psychology of Music, Music and Science and Frontiers in Psychology (Performance Science).
+Her AHRC-funded project “Interactive performance for musicians with a hearing impairment”(in collaboration with the University of Liverpool) was shortlisted for the Times Higher Education Best Research Project of 2013 and she was Principal Investigator for the “Better Practice” strand of the Conservatoires UK-wide AHRC-funded Musical Impact research project between 2014 and 2018.
+This strand sought to promote healthy lifestyles and practice for musicians from the earliest years throughout their education and training and into the profession.
+She is currently co-investigator on the Colt Foundation-funded research project on “hidden” hearing loss, with colleagues in the Department of Audiology at the University of Manchester, and is collaborating with Professor Patrick Gaydecki in the Department of Engineering at the University of Manchester on a project relating to the digital emulation of high-quality violins.
+Jane’s other interests include the development of musical expertise, performers’ and creative artists’ mental health, music in the ‘third age’, and musicians’ strategies for practising, learning, memorizing and performing both individually and in groups.

 Current and Future Research